dalguete/githooks/README.md

 * **`--destroy [-y]`**.
 Reverts the creation of the new structure, New files and folders will be removed.
 Active hooks will be kept as active, but in case more than one file has been detected, only the '00default' will be used.
-Other files will be left their respective folders, ones won't be removed to preserve your data. trackedhooks/ folder and _.sh script will be removed.
+Other files will be left in their respective folders, ones that won't be removed to preserve your data. trackedhooks/ folder and _.sh script will be removed.

 * **`--on/-1 <hook-name> [-y]`**.
 Activate a given hook given the hook type.
 It just